cloud-gov/cg-site/content/overview/pricing/rates.md

 Agencies pay through [an Interagency Agreement (IAA) with 18F]({{< relref "overview/pricing/how-to-purchase.md" >}}).

-What follows is information about each pricing component, as well as a table so you can compare the components across packages.
+What follows is information about each pricing component, as well as a [table to help you compare](#package-comparison-table) the components across packages.

 ## Access package